bkw777/dl2/README.md

 * Fake entire disk image in ram based on current share path files.
 Option to save the image as long as we're there.

 ## New Feature Testing
-Real attr byte handling.
+Real attr handling.

-Store & retrieve the actual attr value submitted by the client in an xattr instead of just hard-coding attr=F.
+Read/write/search/match the attr byte from the client in an xattr metadata field on each local file.

 Enable by building with `-DUSE_XATTR`
 `$ make clean all CXXFLAGS=-DUSE_XATTR && sudo make install`

 Test with [pdd.sh](https://github.com/bkw777/pdd.sh)

-Only tested on Linux.
-Probably doesn't work on mac or freebsd yet.
+Only enabled on Linux.
+Macos & Freebsd are coming.
+For any platform that isn't supported, or on any filesystem that doesn't have extended attributes, or any new local files that weren't created by a tpdd client, it will just transparently work the old way.
+Attr will be 'F' or whatever the "-a" commandline flag or the ATTR environment variable says.
 [more info & example](ref/xattr.md)

 ## History / Credits